insure logo

 Cheapest car insurance in New Jersey

-New Jersey Manufacturers has the lowest average rate in New Jersey at $1,318 a year or $110 A month.
+New Jersey Manufacturers has the cheapest average rate in the state at $1,318 a year.

 CompanyAverage annual premiumAverage monthly premium